 - Derricks- these only occur along the south coast; the Hampshire Derricks are apparently friendlier and more helpful than those of Dorset;

-- many brownies and hobs are tied to particular houses, farms or caves, as I have discussed separately;
+- many brownies, hobs and similar house elves are tied to particular houses, farms or caves, as I have discussed in my post on brownies;

-- orchards of the south-west- various fairy spirits, such as Awd Goggy, exist to guard orchards and the like from thieves and children (see earlier posting);
+- orchards of the south-west- various fairy spirits, such as Awd Goggy, exist to guard orchards and the like from thieves and children (see my post on cautionary fairies);

 - the Lincolnshire fens– this unique region is home to the Tiddy Ones, also called the Yarthkins, the Strangers and the Greencoaties.
 They are rooted in the local soil and act as fertility spirits, helping the growth and ripening of plant life; as such they received tribute or offerings from the local people- the first fruits and the first taste of any meal or drink.
 If neglected, these beings could be vindictive, affecting harvests, yields and even the birthrate.
 They have been described as being a span high with thin limbs and over-sized hands, feet and heads.
 They have long noses, wide mouths and make odd noises.
 They danced on large flat stones in the moon light.
 One particular spirit, the Tiddymun, seemed to control the flood waters in the days before the Fens were drained.
 From time to time, he appeared from pools at night and might drag victims back into them, but generally he was sympathetic to local people.
 His close ties to the management of water levels emphasise his local nature and function;